AustinGatlin/GameTesting/CaseStudies/Fallout76.md

 How I would identify the bug: To identify this particular bug, I would start a session on a new account with a new character.
 After creating a new character, I would then collect as many quests as I could.
 Once reaching 25 quests collected, but not completed, I would then proceed to a terminal to use the holotapes.
 Once there, I would begin by trying to load the bottom holotape.
 If it works, then repeat the process 3 more times to ensure that it does consistently work.
 If it doesn't, make a bug report ticket and repeat the steps after each potential fix for the bug has been made.

 ### Bug 3
+The bug: Monsters instantly knowing where the player is after a stealth attack.

+Box type: This bug should have been identified in whitebox testing.
+A whitebox tester is exactly the type of tester that would be testing core game functionality such as sneaking.

+Type of testing: This bug would be found and identified during functionality testing.
+If a monster isn't responding to being sneak attacked, then the portion of the monster's functionality that handles detection is not working properly and should have been caught during a functoinality test on the AI.

+How I would identify the bug: I would start a new game, join a session and use the developer's console commands and tools to automatically increase my character's sneak to maximum.
+Then I would find various monsters and sneak attack them and wait to see if they instantly know my location or not.

 ### Bug 4
+The bug:

+Box type:

+Type of testing:

+How I would identify the bug:

 ### Bug 5

+The bug:

+Box type:

+Type of testing:

+How I would identify the bug: